-Diamondbacks top Phils, gain ground in wild card race
+Diamondbacks top Phils, gain ground in wild-card race

+PHOENIX (AP) — Zac Gallen would have liked to pitch longer in Wednesday’s game against the Philadelphia Phillies.
+But the Arizona Diamondbacks’ right-hander was on a pitch count, so he made the most of the time he had.

-PHOENIX (AP) — Zac Gallen threw five scoreless innings and helped himself with a run-scoring sacrifice bunt in his Arizona debut, leading the Diamondbacks to a 6-1 win over the Philadelphia Phillies on Wednesday night.
+Gallen threw five scoreless innings and helped himself with a run-scoring sacrifice bunt in his Arizona debut, leading the Diamondbacks to a 6-1 win over the Philadelphia Phillies.

+“I don’t get necessarily nervous when I pitch,” Gallen said when asked about his debut with a new team in a new ballpark.
+“When you pitch, you’re kind of in control most of the game.
+Was definitely a little amped up to get out there and make a good first impression, but it was nice.”

 Gallen (2-3) allowed just one hit with three walks and six strikeouts, lowering his earned run average to 2.40.
-The right-hander who came over in a trade with the Miami Marlins on July 31 also picked up his first career RBI in the fourth inning thanks to Nick Ahmed’s base running.
+The 24-year-old who came over in a trade with the Miami Marlins on July 31 also picked up his first career RBI in the fourth inning thanks to Nick Ahmed’s base running.

-Ahmed was halfway down the third base line when Gallen bunted to third, and the Phillies’ Scott Kingery threw to first base for the out instead of running Ahmed back to third.
+Ahmed was halfway down the third base line when Gallen bunted to third, and the Phillies’ Scott Kingery opted to throw to first base for the out.
 Ahmed took off as soon as the ball was thrown and scored easily, giving the Diamondbacks a 4-0 lead.

+“I wish it would have been a cooler RBI, but it helped us get a win, so it’s fine by me,” Gallen said.

 The Phillies were held to five hits, including Bryce Harper’s solo home run in the ninth inning, and have lost three of four.
+Harper’s third home run in 18 games was his 20th of the season.

+“Certainly we’re a much better offensive club than what we’re showing,” Phillies manager Gabe Kapler said.
+“I think we can do a better job across the board than we did tonight, for sure.”

 Losing pitcher Jason Vargas (6-6) was charged with four runs on four hits in five innings.
 He hit two batters and walked three.